DataResponsibly/DataSynthesizer/README.md

 ##### Step 1 Install Python 3 and necessary packages

 - [Miniconda](http://conda.pydata.org/miniconda.html) is recommended as the Python distribution.
 It also contains a user-friendly package manager "conda".
+Note that DataSynthesizer is Python 3 based.
 - After installing it on your machine, run `conda install numpy pandas scikit-learn matplotlib seaborn jupyter django`  in terminal to install the packages.

 ##### Step 2 Run web-based UI